 Blockchain for the developing world

 Countries where governments are less than scrupulous (and in fact plainy corrupt) are ripe for blockchain technology to circumvent many issues, be it the distribution of property, illegal lotteries, or even the distribution of food in war zones.
 Yes, blockchain technology is being used right now to distribute food in a Syrian refugee camp in Jordan.
 How does it work?
 Eye scanning technology is linked to a food distribution system stored on a blockchain.
 Credits are issued to the individual from their World Food Programme account.
 This mitigates fraud completely.
 Imagine the applications for this elsewhere in the developing or indeed the developed world.
-In my opinion this tech elegantly solves, the issues around fraud linked to the greed of an individual.
+The amount of web3 data that’s pouring into each sector these days, however, is not easy to keep track of.
+But if you could organize it, then essentially you might be able to apply blockchain models anywhere.
+In my opinion, this tech elegantly solves, the issues around fraud linked to the greed of an individual.
 Eliminating fraud in this way doesn’t just have to apply in the context of financial services.
 Fraud, in developing nations, massively inhibits growth and a proven way to facilitate growth can only be a good thing for a startup, or your investment.

 Blockchain for data security